V irtuosi Tasmania is very fortunate to have Jennifer Owen as our Musical Director.

 In 2012 the third festival was held at the then recently opened Museum of Old and New Art (MONA).
 These concerts were held in the Barrel and Organ Rooms at MONA, were recorded by the ABC and were again extremely popular and well attended.
 Virtuosi continues to perform concerts at MONA.

-Typically, Virtuosi Tasmania brings five or more ensembles to some twenty venues across the State each year.
+Typically Virtuosi Tasmania brings together up to eight ensembles, performing around thirty concerts at a variety of venues across the State each year.

 Virtuosi has been well served by a large team of volunteers over its 25 years of presenting music throughout Tasmania, is grateful for the enthusiasm of members of the TSO who have been keen to be involved and create wonderful concerts along with local Tasmanian musicians, and a loyal audience of music lovers who have supported Virtuosi in all of its endeavours.
 We thank them all.